Less than $5 U.S. History Google Apps

 • Have fun guessing the mystery puzzle between each section of the book report!

 The printable PDF book report flip book template provides creative book report ideas, such as summarizing the events, using critical thinking skills, and creating a timeline.
 It can be used with any non-fiction book.
-Students will also use a book review template to evaluate this event's significance.
+Students will also use a book review template to evaluate the Wild West's significance.
 Overall, this project offers an engaging way for students to explore non-fiction text structures while learning about a crucial event in history.

 The non-fiction book report flip book pages include: